-- In 2016, the Aerospace and Defense Sector Industry realized a total turnover of $ 6 billion.
+- In 2016, the Aerospace and Defense Sector Industry in Turkey realized a total turnover of $ 6 billion.

-- Total trade volume of 10 companies in Aegean Free Zone reached 1.5 billion dollars in 2016 with 1400 employees.
+- The total trade volume of 10 companies in the Aegean Free Zone reached 1.5 billion dollars in 2016 with 1400 employees.

 - In the last 5 years, the sector has increased its exports by about 2 times and realized export of 7.6 billion dollars in that period.